Team Meetings and Communication for Law Firms

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 Your law firm depends on effective communication.
 Most law firm team members do not work in a silo.
 They need to know what other people are doing to perform their work well.
 As the team’s manager, you also need to know what people are accomplishing and if they need help or support.

 In this chapter, we’ll break down best practices for keeping everyone on the team on the same page.

 Meetings sometimes get a bad rap.
 Understandably so.
 They often feel unnecessary or a waste of time.
 Conducted the right way and in the right cadence, though, they become the backbone of your team’s work.

-Meetings serve to distribute information or solve problems.
-Let’s explore how this could look for your team.
-Then, you can decide whether the topics warrant a traditional meeting or a written update, how often to have them, and who should be involved.
+Meetings serve to ?distribute information or discuss problems and create solutions.
+Let’s explore how this could look for your law firm team.
+Then, decide whether the topics warrant a traditional meeting or a written update, who should be involved, and how often.

 If you decide to conduct a traditional meeting, make it effective.
 To ensure your team meetings are productive, follow these best practices:

 Finally, don’t be afraid to use different communication tools.
 In Chapter 4, we’ll discuss project management tools.
-These systems allow team members to “notify” you that assigned tasks are in progress or done as work improves through the system.
+These systems allow team members to “notify” you about assigned task updates as work progresses through the system.
 This can be invaluable for the manager trying to manage the team’s work.